mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 Data Science is a mysterious term to many, but why?

+### Students &amp; Data Enthusiasts

-__Students see data science as machine learning - 100% of the time__ (this is drastically disproportionate to reality).
+__People excited about data science see it as machine learning - 100% of the time__ (this is drastically disproportionate to reality).
 In reality, Machine Learning (or Modeling) is about __5% of your time__.
 The rest of the time is spent:

 - __Understanding the Business Problem:__ Communicating with Domain Experts (20%)
 - __Working with Data:__ Cleaning, Manipulating, Visualizing, Processing, Transforming, and Understanding (60%)